-Prudential International Assurance plc ("PIA" or "The Company") is an Irish domiciled insurance company that is authorised and regulated by the Central Bank of Ireland ("Central Bank" or "CBI") and whose principal activity is the transaction of life assurance business.
+Prudential International Assurance plc ("PIA" or "The Company") is an Irish domiciled insurance company that is authorised and regulated by the Central Bank of Ireland ("Central Bank") and whose principal activity is the transaction of life assurance business.
+PIA also has a UK branch and a Poland branch.
+The UK branch, Prudential International Assurance UK Branch (PIA UK Branch), is authorised and regulated by the Prudential Regulation Authority ("PRA") and the Financial Conduct Authority ("FCA").
+The Poland branch, Prudential International Assurance PLC SA Oddział w Polsce Branch, is supervised by the Polish Financial Supervision Authority ("KNF").

 PIA is a leading insurer in the UK offshore bond market while also providing risk insurance for its UK and Polish policyholders.
-Its focus in 2020 has been on the sale of multi-asset solutions in the UK, the Crown Dependencies, Poland and UK Nationals in selected countries in continental Europe.
+The focus of the Company in 2021 has been to continue to provide multi-asset solutions in the UK, the Crown Dependencies, Poland and to UK Nationals in selected countries in continental Europe.